OldManUmby/DND.SRD.Wiki/pages/16.rules/default.md

 The trip wire is 3 inches off the ground and stretches between two columns or trees.
 The net is hidden by cobwebs or foliage.
 The DC to spot the trip wire and net is 10.
 A successful DC 15 Dexterity check using thieves’ tools breaks the trip wire harmlessly.
 A character without thieves’ tools can attempt this check with disadvantage using any edged weapon or edged tool.
 On a failed check, the trap triggers.

-When the trap is triggered, the net is released, covering a 10-foot-square area.
+When the trap is triggered, the net is released, covering a 10-foot square area.
 Those in the area are trapped under the net and restrained, and those that fail a DC 10 Strength saving throw are also knocked prone.
 A creature can use its action to make a DC 10

 Strength check, freeing itself or another creature within its reach on a success.
 The net has AC 10 and 20 hit points.
-Dealing 5 slashing damage to the net (AC 10) destroys a 5-foot-square section of it, freeing any creature trapped in that section.
+Dealing 5 slashing damage to the net (AC 10) destroys a 5-foot square section of it, freeing any creature trapped in that section.

 ##### Fire-Breathing Statue